 I grew up in a suburb of Washington, DC and loved working with students from a young age.
 Whether I was helping friends with homework, tutoring my younger siblings, or being a camp counselor, teaching and mentoring were always a part of my life growing up.
 I graduated from Dartmouth College in 2012 with a Bachelor of Arts degree in Math and Spanish, and went on to earn my Master of Arts in Teaching through the University of Chicago Urban Teacher Education Program.
 I worked at Kenwood Academy for three years, and then proudly joined the staff at Payton in the 2017-2018 school year.
 Besides teaching, I also love learning new things, playing softball, doing Crossfit, making memes, and rooting on the greatest baseball team of all time: the Washington Nationals.
 I consider myself somewhat of an expert in Harry Potter and The Office trivia.

 I joined the Math Department at Payton in 2008.
 After starting out as an actuarial and benefits analyst for Mercer Human Resource Consulting, I left the corporate world and spent several years as a classroom assistant at Near North Montessori School.
 I hold degrees in Mathematics and French from Grinnell College and have a Master of Arts in Teaching from National Louis University.
-Aside from shaping the minds of young mathematicians, I enjoy laughing at my own jokes and spending time with my husband and dogs.
+Aside from shaping the minds of young mathematicians, I enjoy laughing at my own jokes and spending time with my dogs.

 I joined the Payton faculty in 2005 after having spent the previous 12 years as a full-time mathematics professor at Purdue University Calumet and DePaul University.
 I completed my doctorate in mathematics education from the University of Texas at Austin in 1993 and my B.S. degree in Mathematics from Loyola University Chicago with a minor in Linguistics.
 In my spare time, I enjoy cooking, cycling, being an ambassador of our great city, and overseeing the construction of my new home in Greece where my husband and I plan to live permanently someday.
 Payton students generally refer to me lovingly as "Doctor T".